 The Compensation Committee believes that equity-based incentives are an effective means of motivating and rewarding long-term Company performance and value creation.
-In addition, equitybased incentives appropriately align the interests of management with those of stockholders.
-During the fourth quarter of 2009, the Company adopted the 2009 Equity Incentive Plan, as approved by our stockholders.
-In accordance with the terms of the 2009 Equity Incentive Plan, employees, non-employee directors, executive officers and other key personnel and service providers of the Company and any of our subsidiaries are eligible to be granted Options, Restricted Shares, share appreciation rights, phantom shares, dividend equivalents and other equity-based awards under the 2009 Equity Incentive Plan.
+In addition, equity-based incentives appropriately align the interests of management with those of stockholders.
+During the fourth quarter of 2009, we adopted the 2009 Equity Incentive Plan, as approved by our stockholders.
+In accordance with the terms of the 2009 Equity Incentive Plan, employees, non-employee directors, executive officers and other key personnel and our service providers and any of our subsidiaries are eligible to be granted Options, Restricted Shares, share appreciation rights, phantom shares, dividend equivalents and other equity-based awards under the 2009 Equity Incentive Plan.
 These equity-based awards will be designed to link executive compensation to our long-term Common Stock performance.
-In order to adopt a more formulaic approach to vesting, the Compensation Committee has determined, in consultation with SMG, that, consistent with the approach in 2011, in addition to time-based vesting equity awards an appropriate element of equity-based incentives will continue to require the achievement of an overall market-based performance measure, such as total return to stockholders and/or performance within the Company's executive compensation peer group.